RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 All of this is good news for FoxPro developers, as you can take advantage of most of that .NET functionality to extend your own FoxPro applications with rich functionality beyond FoxPro's native features using either basic COM interop (very limited) or more usefully with the open source [wwDotnetBridge library](https://github.com/RickStrahl/wwDotnetBridge).

+> In this very long White Paper, I'll introduce wwDotnetBridge and some of the things that you probably need to know about working with .NET before diving into 10 separate examples along with some background on each, that each demonstrate different features of wwDotnetBridge.
+Most of the size is in these examples as they provide some background and in some cases quite a bit of code and you can skip those that don't interest you.

 ## .NET History: .NET Framework to .NET Core
 .NET has been around since the early 2000's and in those nearly 25 years it has undergone a number of transformations.
 From its early days as a limited distributed runtime, to integration into Windows as a core Windows component, to the splitting off of .NET Core as a cross platform capable version of .NET, to full cross-platform support for .NET Core, to recent releases that provide nearly full compatibility with .NET Framework for .NET Core including of Windows specific platforms (ie. WinForms, WPF, WinUI).